Katsevich-Teaching/stat-471-docker-env/readme.md

 ## Known Issue

 - Now the compuation is on CPU.
 We need to integrate NVIDIA Container Toolkit into the environment to have the code run on GPU.
+- Now the docker file is over 11 GBs, which is very part.
+Nvidia Cuda 11 seems the one to be blamed.
+- The image on the DockerHub is bulit for Intel CPU.
+M1 Mac users may need to build the docker image by themselves.
+The line 16 to line 23 in the dockerfile may need to be changed according to the link in line 15.